 Highest FCA Fines of 2019

-The FCA issued a record total of £392 million in fines in 2019.
-In fact, the two largest fines in 2019 were larger than the 2018 totals.
-We've analysed they key corporate and individual fines in terms of value and nature of the breach.
+The FCA issued a record £392 million in fines in 2019.
+The two largest fines in 2019 were larger than the 2018 total.
+We've analysed the largest fines in terms of value and nature of the breach.

 1. Standard Chartered Bank (fined £102m)